-Here’s a comprehensive plan to optimize hormones naturally.
+Optimize hormones naturally with a comprehensive plan for men 50 and older.
 It’s true, your primary focus after 50 should be on optimizing hormones, not special diets and exercise to lose weight.
 In other words, you should naturally boost the production of some hormones and naturally control or diminish the effects of others.

 I’ve discovered how to naturally optimize my hormones to get the body I want … and to be exceedingly healthy.
 You can get there with short, frequent exercise (my preference is bodyweight workouts), proper eating (what to eat & when), sleep, supplements, and maybe some sunshine.